 The surgery has two components – restrictive and malabsorptive.
 The reduction in stomach size restricts the amount of food a patient can consume.
 The rerouting of the intestine causes less efficient absorption of nutrients.
 For both reasons, gastric bypass patients tend to lose more of their excess weight and lose the weight more rapidly than patients with a gastric band.

-This malabsorption means that post operative nutritional follow up is absolutely critical for all patients undergoing Roux-en-Y Gastric Bypass.
-The malabsorptive part of the surgery can lead to something called “dumping syndrome”.
+Post-operative nutritional follow up is critical for all patients.
+The malabsorption component of the gastric bypass can lead to something called “dumping syndrome”.
 While this is not considered to be medically dangerous it can be extremely unpleasant.
-It is usually caused by eating sugary foods or drinks and can lead to cramping, nausea/vomiting, and diarrhea.
-It will generally resolve itself after 1-3 hours.
-While the symptoms of dumping syndrome are very unpleasant you should note that it is caused by eating sugary foods which you should avoid anyway if you are trying to lose weight.
-In that sense the surgery can keep you “honest” and eating the proper foods.
+It is usually caused by eating sugary foods/drinks and can lead to cramping, nausea/vomiting and diarrhea.
+Dumping Syndrome will generally resolve itself after 1-3 hours.
+While the symptoms of dumping syndrome are very unpleasant, some patients find it to be an advantage.
+The discomfort is a real motivator in keeping patients away from sugary/unhealthy food choices.
+(Check out our nutrition tips discussed by our nutritionist, Wynnie Hoodis.)

 Advantages of Gastric Bypass